chainroot/docker-cosmos/cosmos/README.md

-# TerraPatched
+# Cosmos
 ..
-Patched and updated Terra Docker image with automated config input.
+Patched and updated Cosmos Docker image with automated config input.

-This repo is meant to make Terra docker image more up to date and more cloud native. multiple changes has been made through this repository:
+This repo is meant to make Cosmos docker image more up to date and more cloud native. multiple changes has been made through this repository:

-- LibwasmVM version has been bumped. (v1.1.1)
-- Terra core version has been bumped. (v2.1.4)
+   - Cosmos core version has been bumped.
+(10.0.1)
- - Cosmovisor has been added in order to manage Terrad.
    - Entrypoint script has been added to start a full node automatically.
    - all config files has been embedded through docker image and they are configurable via environment variables.

-These changes will help you to deploy Terra in a cloud-native environment easier.
+These changes will help you to deploy Cosmos in a cloud-native environment easier.

 ## Entrypoint Script